iamnoland/edgetx-lua-scripts-color/README.md

 ---

-✈️ Built and tested in Berlin by [FPV Guidebook](https://fpv-guidebook.com) — an independent FPV reference app with no sponsorships, affiliate links, or pay-for-placement.
+✈️ Built and tested in Berlin by [FPV Guidebook](https://fpv-guidebook.com) — an independent FPV reference app.